cgrossde/nw-notify/README.md

 });

 // Send notifications
-notify('Some title', 'Some text');
+nwNotify.notify('Some title', 'Some text');
-// With URL, click notification to open notify('Open URL', 'Click to goto Wikipedia', 'http://wikipedia.org');
+// With URL, click notification to open nwNotify.notify('Open URL', 'Click to goto Wikipedia', 'http://wikipedia.org');
-// Or some images within your app notify('Open URL', 'Click to goto Wikipedia', 'http://wikipedia.org', nwNotify.getAppPath() + 'pathTo/image/from/nwAppRoot/folder.png');
+// Or some images within your app nwNotify.notify('Open URL', 'Click to goto Wikipedia', 'http://wikipedia.org', nwNotify.getAppPath() + 'pathTo/image/from/nwAppRoot/folder.png');
-// Do something when user clicks on notification notify('Custom func','Action on click', null, null, function() {
+// Do something when user clicks on notification nwNotify.notify('Custom func','Action on click', null, null, function() {
     // Your code here
 });